Standard Cat Spay/Neuter Pricing

 Method of Payment:

-During this time, we are attempting to take all payments over the phone via credit or debit.
-You can call to prepay in full at any time.
-We understand that some clients only have cash and will accept the morning of surgery on a case by case basis, please inform us ahead of time.
-We cannot accept personal checks.
+During this time, all payments will be done electronically or over the phone via credit or debit.
+You can call to prepay in full at any time by giving us a call or emailing us.
+We understand that some clients only have cash and will accept the morning of surgery on a case by case basis.
+Please inform us ahead of time if you must pay with cash.

 About the Surgery: